 Citywise eNPS Calculation Example:

-Let’s assume that the same organization has 6 offices at different locations in the same city and they want to know the eNPS score for all of their offices and they send out a survey to all the employees in the 6 different locations and following are the results obtained applying the eNPS formula:
+Let’s assume that the same organization has five offices at different locations in the same city and they want to know the eNPS score for all of their offices.
+They send out a survey to all the employees in the five different locations, and the following are the results obtained applying the eNPS formula:

 eNPS for Office 1: 80